gyz95/ergonet/README.md

 ### - ErgoNetBatchProcessor:
 **_from ergonet import ErgoNetBatchProcessor_**

 It processes multiple image and predicts the poses of each person in each image.
-To use the batch processor, simply provide a list of images read by OpenCV, specify the computing device (CPU or CUDA), and set the gender (neutral, male, or female).
+To use the batch processor, simply provide a list of images read by OpenCV, specify the computing device (cpu or cuda, or mps), and set the gender (neutral, male, or female).
 Note that the selected gender will be applied uniformly to all detected individuals across all images.

 ### - ErgoNetHelper:
 **_from ergonet import ErgoNetHelper_**